John Treloar (museum administrator): Early years of the War Memorial

+Building the permanent building in Canberra

 The construction of a permanent building for the Memorial was delayed by the Great Depression.
 In January 1924 the Commonwealth Government's Cabinet approved a proposal to construct the War Memorial at the foot of Mount Ainslie in Canberra.
 An architectural competition was subsequently held, and Treloar was responsible for selecting the final designs to be considered after the judging panel had reduced the number of entries from 69 to 29.
 None of these designs met all the necessary criteria, but two of the architects responsible for highly placed designs agreed to collaborate to produce a final design.
 Plans for the Memorial building were approved by the Commonwealth Parliament in 1928, but funds for construction work were not available due to the impact of the Great Depression.
 Work finally began on the building in 1933, and it was completed in 1941.

 Until 1935, Treloar and the Memorial's administrative staff were located in Melbourne and the collection was split between Sydney and Melbourne.
 In that year, Treloar, along with 24 other Memorial staff, moved into the uncompleted building in Canberra and the Memorial in Sydney was closed to enable the collection to be relocated.
+Treloar slept on a stretcher bed in the memorial, even after his deputy director moved into a house.
+Clarissa Treloar had lived in Canberra on several previous occasions and did not want to so again.
+She remained in Melbourne with the couple's children.

 Treloar continued to seek commercial opportunities to raise funds for the Memorial during the 1920s and 1930s.
 As well as selling guidebooks, reproductions of artworks and surplus items, the Memorial raised substantial amounts of money from placing an admission fee on Will Longstaff's painting Menin Gate at Midnight when it went on display in 1929.
 This painting proved so popular that Treloar engaged ex-servicemen to sell reproductions of it door to door.
 In 1931 Treloar ensured that the Memorial took over responsibility for the publication and distribution of the Official History of Australia in the War of 1914–1918 when the project suffered financial difficulties due to poor sales.
 As sales continued to be slow, Treloar actively promoted the series to RSL branches and members of the Australian Public Service; a scheme he developed in which public servants purchased the books through regular pay deductions proved particularly successful.
 Treloar also engaged more salesmen to sell the series to households.
 These efforts led to a large increase in sales, and Bean remarked that not only had Treloar been more successful in selling the books than Angus & Robertson, its original publisher, but that "he would do better than [the department store] David Jones selling shirts".
 This sales work was in addition to Treloar's regular duties as the Memorial's director, and he received an honorarium for it.